 |The back shows Kyoichi sexing Sakuragi...
 Which never happens.|

 There's no other way to put it: Beat Shot!! sucks.
 It's so absolutely basic in execution, outside of the almost-random sex scenes, that there is almost nothing to really say about it; it's that dull.
 It feels more like a pilot than a standalone product, but it doesn't even succeed at being promotion for the manga.
 Watching this doesn't make me one bit interested in reading the manga, even if I could read it, and while the animation itself is smooth & fluid most of the time it just doesn't exhibit any of the style & "sheen" that even the worst well-known Gainax productions tend to have.
-Thankfully, it was only slightly less than a half-hour, so I can't call it a complete waste.
+Thankfully, it was only slightly less than a half-hour long, so I can't call it a complete waste; I've had my time wasted by longer productions.
 I can only hope that it gets better from this, because there are two more ignored Gainax OVAs to cover.
 Luckily, both of them are roughly 45-minutes long, so pacing shouldn't be an issue.
 Also, the next one hopefully can act as redemption for Satoshi Ikezawa, since it's based on his most-successful work.